|

 It seems that one of the tracks Bowie laid down was

-Bruce's It's Hard to be a Saint in the City.
+Bruce's It's Hard To Be A Saint In The City.
 Tony Visconti called

 Ed at WMMR and asked him if he could get Bruce into the studio.